ninypops/personal/content/posts/2020-09-16-5omf-women-in-tv.md

   - strong female lead
   - female representation
 ---
-> 5OMF is a blog series I started to occasionally highlight 5 things within a particular medium that I want to bring awareness to.
+> 5OMF stands for '5 Of My Favourites".
+It's a blog series that occasionally highlights 5 things within a particular medium that I put a spotlight on.

 Thanks to COVID-19 measures, we're spending an average of six hours and 25 minutes each day in front of a screen (source [independent.co.uk](independent.co.uk)) and have all the time in the world to pick up all of those TV shows we started months ago and never finished. *Can I get an "Amen"?*